said1854/restApi/README.md

 # restApi
-This is a restApi which connect to mongodb to get subscribers info. using express, mongoose
+This is a restApi which connects to mongodb and gets subscribers info. using express, mongoose